mgwalker/mudz.me/breads/Country Crust Bread Rolls.md

 ## Ingredients

-* 2 packages (or 4 1/2 teaspoons) dry active yeast
+* 2 1/4 teaspoons dry active yeast
-* 2 cups warm water
+* 1 cup warm water
-* 1/2 cup sugar
+* 1/4 cup sugar
-* 1 Tablespoon salt
+* 1 1/2 teaspoons salt
-* 2 eggs, room temperature
+* 1 egg, room temperature
-* 1/4 cup canola oil
+* 2 Tablespoons canola oil
-* 6 - 6 1/2 cups bread flour
+* 3 - 3 1/2 cups bread flour
 * Butter, softened

 ## Directions

 Dissolve the yeast in warm water.
-In a large bowl, combine the sugar, eggs, oil, salt, and 3 cups of flour until smooth.
+In a large bowl, combine the sugar, egg, oil, salt, and 1 1/2 cups of flour until smooth.
 Add enough flour to make the dough slightly sticky and easy to handle.
 Turn the dough onto a lightly floured surface and knead 8 - 10 minutes.
 Place the dough in a greased bowl.
 Turn the dough over and cover with plastic wrap.
 Set in a